BallisticcellAcad/moodle-1/course/format/mindmap/readme.txt

 Mindmap Course Format - displays course content as interactive, personalized midmap.

-It uses Freeplane Java Applet to display map in browser.
+It uses m3 Mobile Mind Mapper to display map in browser.

 Changelog:

+2.0.1
+Unnecessary files and folders removed

+2.0
+Interface used to display maps is switched from Freeplane Java Applet to m3 Mobile Mind Mapper

 1.1.5.2
 Compatibility with Moodle 3.0